-With a combination of rolled oats, whole wheat pastry flour and all-purpose flour, these cookies strike a nice balance between whole-grain virtue and traditional flavor.
+With a combination of rolled oats, whole wheat pastry flour and all-purpose flour, these healthy chocolate chip cookies strike a nice balance between whole-grain virtue and traditional flavor.
 If you want to really boost the flavor, try making them with our DIY Ghee instead of regular butter.
 It takes the flavor and texture to a whole new level.
-You can change these cookies in any number of ways–substitute raisins or dried cherries for the chocolate chips, use different nuts, etc. Have fun with it!
+You can change these cookies in any number of ways–substitute raisins or dried cherries for the chocolate chips, use different nuts, etc. When I have dried blueberries on hand, I’ll throw them in along with the chocolate chips and nuts.
+Have fun with it!

-1/2 cup (1 stick) unsalted butter OR DIY Ghee, softened
+- 1/2 cup (1 stick) unsalted butter OR 4 ounces DIY Ghee, softened

 Combine butter or ghee and sugars in a large bowl; beat with a mixer until smooth and fluffy.
 Beat in egg and vanilla.